zenon70/rocketprogram.github.io/README.md

 this program simulates rocket launches, orbits, and interplanetary spaceflight.

-*the file orbMech.js can be used to convert between Keplerian Orbital Elements and Cartesian State Vectors*

 ## main features ##
 - n-body physics integrated with keplerian physics: lagrange points, lissajous orbits, horseshoe orbits, etc.. more accurate and stable than simplectic euler n-body physics